Twitter has always been a social media attention grabber and not so much about connecting users.

 Taking a cue from my billboard theory, it might be that social media platforms should now be considered as the highways we need to line with our online billboards to grab the attention of potential book buyers.

-Grab their attention for a few seconds, but then rinse and repeat so they see it again, next time they are on the social media highway.
+Grabbing social media attention is only for a few seconds.
+Then rinse and repeat so they people it again, next time they are on the social media highway.

 And after all, hasn’t the Internet always been just one big advertising platform?